TO TAKE OR NOT TO TAKE A LESSON?

 WHY USE A CERTIFIED INSTRUCTOR?

 The program was commenced in 1992 for the purpose of bettering the standard of instruction in fly casting.
-Administration of the program is undertaken by the Board of Governors for the IFFF (International Federation of Fly Fishers).
+Administration of the program is undertaken by the Board of Directors for the FFI (Fly Fishers International).
 This volunteer group includes some of the most well known and respected names, both past and present, in the sport and includes such notables as Doug Swisher, Lou Tabory, Joan Wulff, Al Kyte, Steve Rajeff, Mel Krieger, Bruce Richards and Gary Borger to name a few.

-To fulfill the goals laid down, all IFFF Certified Instructors have undergone comprehensive training and testing to ensure that they meet a high standard of knowledge, casting skills and teaching ability.
+To fulfill the goals laid down, all FFI Certified Instructors have undergone comprehensive training and testing to ensure that they meet a high standard of knowledge, casting skills and teaching ability.

-Want to learn more about the IFFF – visit www.fedflyfishers.org
+Want to learn more about the FFI – visit https://www.flyfishersinternational.org

 DISCOVER FLY FISHING COURSE